 Use Cheap Planters, but Dress Them Up

 Garden twine is a useful tool for any gardener, especially as a cheap and cheerful addition to any planter.
 With a little hot glue and some imagination, you can create almost any look you like.
 Wrap an entire run-of-the-mill plastic planter with twine for an industrial look, or cover only a portion to give your decorative planters a modern edge.
 Twine is also easily painted, so consider adding a colorful stripe to the middle section of twine with spray paint for an extra pop of color, or group pots together with assorted colors to accent your other outdoor decor.
-The only limitation to any planter is to ensure that the size of the planter matches the size of the plants you want to display.
+The only limitation: Make sure that the size of the planter matches the size of the plants you want to display.
 Check out four more ideas for dressing up a cheap planter.

 Go with a Gravel Path

 Adding a garden path provides interest and a place to walk through your landscape.
 But rather than installing an expensive concrete or paver pathway, opt for less-expensive gravel or mulch.

 In a little under an hour, you can make this simple railing-mounted planter.
 All you need is some standard gutter parts.
 Get the plans for this deck planter here.

 Build a Rustic Arbor